-Under the conflict of interest policy of the Personnel Manual, officers, employees or any dependent member

-of their families is prohibited from accepting or soliciting in exchange

-for a favor given or to be

-extended commissions,

-share in profits, gifts in

-cash, gift certificates or

-other payments, loans or

-advances (other than

-from established banking

-or financial institutions),

-materials, services,

-repairs or improvements

-at no cost or at

-unreasonably low prices,

-manifestly excessive or

-extravagant

-entertainment, travel or gifts of merchandise

-which are more than

-nominal value or

-significant value from any

-organization, firm or

-individual, doing or
+Under the conflict of interest policy of the Personnel Manual, officers, employees or any dependent member of their families is prohibited from accepting or soliciting in exchange for a favor given or to be extended commissions, share in profits, gifts in cash, gift certificates or other payments, loans or advances (other than from established banking or financial institutions), materials, services, repairs or improvements at no cost or at unreasonably low prices, manifestly excessive or extravagant entertainment, travel or gifts of merchandise which are more than nominal value significant value from any firm organization, or individual, doing

 seeking to do business

 with the Company.

 The receipt of gift policy

 of the Company is

 enforced through the

 requirement for the

 execution by incoming

 officers and employees,

 as a condition for

 employment, of the

 conflict of interest

 undertaking that

 specifically includes the

 undertaking to comply

 with such receipt of gift

 policy.

 (d) Compliance with The CG Manual The Code of Conduct The policy on compliance

 Laws & Regulations embodies the policy mandates the knowledge with laws and regulations as

 that a director's office is and respect of and described in the preceding

 one of trust and compliance with the column on senior

 confidence.
 A director letter and spirit of management applies to

 shall thus act in the best applicable laws, rules and employees as well.

 interest of the Company regulations of places in

 in a manner which Company conducts

 characterized by its business or those

 transparency, applicable to the

 accountability and Company.

 fairness.
-He shall
+He shall - Company.

+exercise leadership,

+prudence and integrity

+in directing the

+Company towards

+sustained progress.

+l

+Under the CG Manual,

+one of the specific duties

+of a director is to to

+have a working

+knowledge of the

+statutory and regulatory

+requirements affecting

+the Company, including

+the rules and regulations

+or requirements of the

+SEC, and where

+applicable, the

+requirements of other

+relevant regulatory

+agencies.

+4501101031

-exercise leadership, prudence and integrity directing the Company towards sustained progress.
-Under the CG Manual, one of the specific duties of a director is to to have а working knowledge of the statutory and regulatory requirements affecting the Company, including the rules and regulations or requirements of the SEC, and where applicable, the requirements of other relevant regulatory agencies. (e) Respect for Trade The conflict of interest Code of Conduct The policy on the use of Secrets/Use of Nonpolicy in the Personnel non-public information as public Information Manual, to the extent The Code of Conduct described in the preceding that it relates to the requires the column on senior non-disclosure confidentiality of management applies confidential information, information entrusted employees as well. expressly by the Company or its made applicable to the customers or business directors of the partners.
-Company.
-The nondisclosure obligation The Code of Conduct also provides the prohibition requires fair dealings with against (a) giving or the Company's suppliers, releasing to anyone not contractors, competitors, officers and employees employed by the with no one taking unfair Company any data or of advantage of information anyone through confidential nature manipulation, concerning the concealment or abuse of Company, such as, but privileged information. not limited to, those misrepresentation οf relating to decisions, material facts or any plans, earnings, financial other unfair dealing or business forecasts, or practice. competitive bids, (b) the use of such information The obligation extends to "Confidential not generally known to public for information" which personal advantage, or includes all non-public (c) acquiring or inducing business, financial, others to acquire such personnel or technical information which may information, processes or be used against the Company.
+(e) Respect for Trade Secrets/Use of Nonpublic Information The conflict of interest policy in the Personnel Manual, to the extent that it relates to the non-disclosure confidential information, made expressly applicable to the directors of the Company.
+The nondisclosure obligation provides the prohibition against (a) giving or releasing to anyone not employed by the Company any data or information of а confidential nature concerning the Company, such as, but not limited to, those relating to decisions, plans, earnings, financial or business forecasts, or competitive bids, (b) the use of such information not generally known to public for personal advantage, or (c) acquiring or inducing others to acquire such information which may be used against the Company.